Aerial Future Star 2017 Youth Competition

 ◦ Performance Artistry (20%): Musicality, expression, storytelling ability, and audience engagement both on and off the apparatus.

 ◦ Enjoyment-factor (20%): “I liked it!”
 “I would buy a ticket to a show to see this applicant perform live.”
-The audience gets to vote and be part of the judging for bonus points!
+The audience gets a chance to judge the performances.